Did anything change after you were diagnosed with MS?

 Over the longer term

-Many people periodically think about where they are going in life.
+Many people periodically think about where their life is heading.
 For some people, diagnosis with MS, or experiencing new symptoms, prompts them to review their life and consider making changes.
-You might like to think about the information and support that may help you in making decisions for the future.
+In the following sections, we offer some suggestions and highlight sources of information and support that may help you in making decisions for the future.

 Advice for someone who is newly diagnosed with MS

 Making Sense of MS: In this short film we ask people what advice they would give to someone who has been recently diagnosed with multiple sclerosis.

 How can I make the best choices for me?

 Making any choice in life is a very personal decision.
 There are many factors that can influence your choices, from your faith and spiritual views to your financial situation and family commitments.
 You may like to consult others and consider taking their views into account when making important decisions.